Who We Are

-I understand that Gallaudet University will take action against anyone who accesses confidential databases, including the PeopleSoft Student Administration/Human Resources and Financials databases, for purposes unrelated to their work or who misuses Gallaudet University data.
-Gallaudet University's actions may include a letter of reprimand, reassignment, loss of data access privileges, termination of employment, or other actions in keeping with Gallaudet University Personnel policies.
+I understand that Gallaudet University will take action against anyone who accesses confidential databases, including, but not limited to, database/module data in PeopleSoft or WorkDay for purposes unrelated to their work or who misuses Gallaudet University data.
+Gallaudet University’s actions may include a letter of reprimand, reassignment, loss of data access privileges, termination of employment, or other actions in keeping with Gallaudet University Personnel policies.
 When access to, or use of, data may be in violation of law, Gallaudet University will refer the matter to law enforcement personnel.

 Last Reviewed: 11/04/2019